tomheston/fragility-metrics/FRAGILITY_METRICS.md

 - Feinstein UFI: the unit size f.
 - Walter UFI: the toggle count k, giving total shift k·f.

 **Note**: Both strictly fixed-margin constructs.
-Conceptual precursors to PFI.
-Modern analyses use PFI for fixed margins and MFQ/GFQ otherwise.
+Conceptual precursors to PFI. **UFI suffers from the same limitation as early PFI versions: when no feasible number of unit shifts can reverse significance (common in strongly significant matched-pair studies), UFI becomes undefined or infinite, losing valuable information about maximum robustness.** Modern analyses should use **PFI (v9.4+)**, which correctly reports the maximum feasible shift when flipping is impossible, for all fixed-margin or matched designs.
+MFQ/GFQ remain preferred for independent-sample designs.

 ### **MFI — Modified Fragility Index**